mylittleriver/fairness-spec-decoding/ExperimentResult720.md

     <br>
 </center>

 For female, the distribution of likelihood difference for rejected tokens doesn't change much after finetuning.
-However, for accepted tokens, the count has increased for the likelihood difference around 7.5
+However, for accepted tokens, the count has decreased for the likelihood difference around 7.5, and increased for that around 10.

 <center>
     <img style="border-radius: 0.3125em;